 What's next

-You shipped billing.
+You shipped credit-based billing.
 Two places to go next.

-For everything else the MCP layer can do (multi-asset wallets, B2B org hierarchy, real-time profitability dashboards, custom assets), see the Credyt MCP server reference.
+For everything else the MCP layer can do (multi-asset wallets, B2B org hierarchy, real-time profitability dashboards), see the Credyt MCP server reference.

-For a wider view of how billing platforms compare and where Credyt sits next to Stripe Billing, Lago, Flexprice, and Stigg for no-code and prompt-driven setups, see the usage-based billing platforms comparison.
+For a wider view of how billing platforms compare across architectures, see the usage-based billing software comparison.

 Sign up and ship

-Sign up at app.credyt.ai, connect the MCP server, ship billing this afternoon.
+Sign up at app.credyt.ai, connect the MCP server, ship credit-based billing this afternoon.